kstamax/winstars-submission/README.md

 --calculate_dice - whether or not calculate dice score for test dataset, default: False<br />
 --kaggle_submission - whether or not generate kaggle submission from test dataset, default: False<br />
 <h2>Solution Explanation</h2>
 U-net model consists of downsampling and upsampling layers.
-For downsampling was chosen MobileNetV2 model for it's simplicity,<br />
-to save training and evaluation time, since dataset is large.
-Skip connections where established from MobileNetV2 layers<br />
-with upsampling layers.
+For downsampling was chosen MobileNetV2 model for it's simplicity, to save training and evaluation time, since dataset is large.
+Skip connections where established from MobileNetV2 layers with upsampling layers.
 For upsampling Conv2DTranspose layers where used.<br />
 Final output layer has sigmoid activation for binary classification of a pixel.<br />
-Dataset in skewed towards "no-ship" pixels, so half of the images not containing any ships where removed from training<br />
-process (which still didn't quite helped to prevent false-negative predictions).<br />
+Dataset in skewed towards "no-ship" pixels, so half of the images not containing any ships where removed from training process (which still didn't quite help to prevent false-negative predictions).<br />

 <h2>Notebooks</h2>
 dataset_exploration.ipynb contains process of exploring images and their labels.<br />